SFU’s BSA weighs in on a chain of violence and disaster in Bangladesh

 Content warning: mentions of natural disasters, government oppression, and death.

-The line “একতাই বল” (ako-ty-bal), or “unity is strength,” resounded through the streets of Vancouver in July, from SFU’s Bangladesh Student Alliance (BSA).
-Driven by their shared commitment to raise awareness about the violence in Bangladesh this summer, the BSA reflected their unity.
+The line “একতাই বল” (ako-ty-bal), meaning “unity is strength,” resounded through the streets of Vancouver in July from SFU’s Bangladesh Student Alliance (BSA).
+Driven by their shared commitment to raise awareness about the violence in Bangladesh this summer, the BSA came to embody the unity of the Bangladeshi protestors.

-Since the first student protests in July, the BSA has been working to raise awareness about the current situation in Bangladesh and support those affected by it.
-On July 20, the group protested near Science World in Vancouver, while students across Canada protested as well.
+Since the first protests in July, the BSA has been working to raise awareness about the current situation in Bangladesh and support those affected by it.
+On July 20, the group protested near Science World in Vancouver, with students across Canada also protesting.
 On August 4, the BSA also did a sit-in and walk at UBC to try and share the news on a broader scale.

-Years passed and there were no developments from the high court to address the student’s demands, so students and job seekers grew concerned and returned to peacefully protest about the matter this July.
-However, in an effort to subdue the students and prevent the Bangladesh quota reform movement from gaining momentum, the Awami League began deploying police and other departments like BGB, who protect the borders of Bangladesh, to attack students.
-The violence sparked more intense protests against the government.
-The killing of Abu Sayed, a Begum Rokeya University student who stood his ground peacefully sparked outrage among Bangladeshis.
+This violence sparked more intense protests against the government.
+The killing of Abu Sayed, a Begum Rokeya University student who peacefully stood his ground, sparked outrage among Bangladeshis.
 More than 1,000 people were killed, including at least 89 infants and children.
-The government detained nearly 10,000 people, and “tens of thousands” were accused of crimes such as arson and vandalism.
+The government detained nearly 10,000 people and “tens of thousands” were accused of crimes such as arson and vandalism.

 Not only were students protesting, but other citizens too, enraged at the deaths of their families and people.
-The protests evolved from job quota reform demands to demands for an apology from party leader Hasina, officials and those who attacked citizens to be arrested or resign, and for families of the killed and injured to be compensated.
-The government imposed a nationwide curfew from July 12, with the army patrolling the streets, and a media blackout on July 17.
+The protests evolved from job quota reform demands to demands for an apology from party leader Hasina, officials, and those who attacked citizens to be arrested or resign.
+Protestors also demanded families of the killed and injured to be compensated.
+The government imposed a nationwide curfew on July 12, in which the army began patrolling the streets, and a media blackout on July 17.

-Economist Muhammad Yunus was sworn in as the head of the interim government — however, violence continued in Bangladesh in the first few weeks of August.
+Economist Muhammad Yunus was sworn in as the head of the interim government, but violence continued in Bangladesh in the first few weeks of August.

 In eastern and southeastern Bangladesh, over 5.7 million families have been deeply affected by a massive overnight flood.
 At least 23 people have died and 1.24 million families are stranded, increasingly fearing waterborne disease without “food, clean water, medicine, and dry clothing.”

-From June to October, Bangladesh’s monsoon season accounts for about 80% of its yearly rainfall, putting almost one-third of the country underwater.
+Bangladesh’s monsoon season, from June to October, accounts for about 80% of its yearly rainfall, putting almost one-third of the country underwater.
 However, many Bangladeshis blame India for the recent flooding, claiming they deliberately opened the Dumbur dam in neighbouring Tripura state.
 “They opened the gate, but no information was given,” Shoriful Islam told CBC, a citizen who returned to his hometown to help rescue people in the floods.

-India “denied the dam release was deliberate and said excessive rain was a factor,” but former BSA member Farsim Raihan notes that there was still no notice or “any sort of sympathy towards the Bangladeshi people.
+Former BSA president Farsim Raihan also noted that there was no notice or “any sort of sympathy towards the Bangladeshi people.
 No room to take precautions.”
+India “denied the dam release was deliberate and said excessive rain was a factor.”

 “When the only statement is that the dam opened by itself and we couldn’t have done anything about it, it seems very avoidant of actually speaking about the issue,” added a BSA executive.